wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

 Next steps
 ----------

 Your cluster is now updated.
-If you want to migrate from Kibana to the Wazuh dashboard, see the :doc:`wazuh-dashboard` section.
+To guarantee a correct operation of Wazuh, make sure to also migrate from Kibana to the Wazuh dashboard.
+To learn more, see the :doc:`wazuh-dashboard` section.